Video Bar

-Though this was originally posted in 2007 prior to the 2007 AWFS show, there will be another belt sander race at AWFS in July 2009, so we'll start to add to this blog again soon.
-We took second place in 2007 by 9/100 of a second, so we our efforts discribed here did pay off.
-We have to some improvments in our minds that we'll share, so check back and get in the race!
+This was originally posted in 2007 prior to the 2007 AWFS show, and this event is now held every-other year at the AWFS show in Las Vegas.
+We took second place in 2007 by 9/100 of a second, so we our efforts described here did pay off.

 Accuride Inc, a famous drawer slide manufacturer, announced that they would be sponsoring a Belt Sander Race at the AWFS show, which is held every-other July in Las Vegas.
 In fact, they've formed the the Belt Sander Racing Association, or BRSA to support and promote this exciting sport.
 I've had a secret desire to get involved in this ever since reading a back cover article in Fine Woodworking many years ago on Belt Sander Racing, so when our drawer slide Product Manager encouraged me to get into the race it didn't take much prodding.
 Along with another Product Manager, Daniel, we plan to enter the race in the only scoring class at this event, which is the Modified Class.
 Here's a link to a pdf file on the rules and regulations.